Investing in companies across the AI tech stack

 The intelligence layer of the AI tech stack encompasses AI models and the unique data sets being used to train them.

-The final layer of the AI tech stack is applications & services.
+The final layer of the AI tech stack is agents.
 Think of this as the real-life applications of AI that have seamlessly integrated into the services and solutions you turn to daily.

 CONCLUSION